ijbd/assetra/docs/reference.rst

 Interface Overview
 ------------------
 The assetra interface is object-oriented and best interpreted as a bottom-up model: individual resources are collected into an energy system, the system is simulated probabilistically, and the simulation is summarized by one or more resource adequacy metrics.
-Figure 1 shows the full class interface.
+Figure 1 shows the simplified class interface.

 *EnergyUnits* are the building blocks of an `assetra` model.
 Each *EnergyUnit* represents a resource with an hourly capacity profile — a demand center, a thermal generator, a wind farm, a battery.
 Units are added one at a time to an *EnergySystemBuilder*, which is responsible for managing them and assembling them into a system.